code-423n4/2022-11-canto/README.md

 ## Out of scope

-**all other contracts and Cosmos SDK modules are out of scope for this contract**
+**all other contracts and Cosmos SDK modules are out of scope for this contest**

 ---